How to Choose the Right Law Program After 12th Grade

 1- Integrated 5-Year Law Degrees

-• B.Com LLB (Bachelor of Commerce + LLB): Suitable for students who are interested in commercial law, taxation, or finance.
+• B.Com LLB (Bachelor of Commerce + LLB)

 Must Read: Law Courses in India: Complete Guide to Eligibility, Exams, and Careers